mixtapeo/ClosetCompanion/README.md

 app.py: flask webserver running react app sql.py: has sql POST functions for tag and image

+1. Download / git clone the code.
+Unzip if required.
-1. install chrome extension (dev mode, load unpacked, and open the extension folder)
+2. install chrome extension (open chrome, extensions > dev mode > load unpacked > select the extension folder)
-2. make a virtual env (<=python 3.10), pip install -r requirements
+3. Open folder in VSCode, make a virtual env (<=python 3.10) [varies by operating system, google how to do it]
+4. run ```pip install -r requirements``` in terminal
-3. open the root folder in vscode, run app.py
+5. open the root folder of the project in VSCode, run app.py
-4. run:
+6. In another terminal, run:
     npm install
     npm run
-5. add images of your wardrobe items to ./images
+7. add images of your wardrobe items to ./images
-6. go to uniqlo
+8. go to uniqlo, click on products and should work!

+If it doesn't, work, troubleshoot by:
+1. Try simply restarting the extension from extension settings.
+2. Try reloading the Uniqlo website.
+3. Inspect element Uniqlo site, open console, search 'contentScript', and the contentScript.js 's logs should be visible.

 ## Inspiration